AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

       </dependencies>
 ```

-**NOTE** : In case of AEMaaCS please use below dependency in the `pom.xml` for that specific project.
+**NOTE** : If there is AEM as a Cloud Service, use below dependency in the `pom.xml` for that specific project.

 ```css
    <dependencies>